hamlibdk/HAMLIB-SDK/README.md

 The preferred [MSYS2][] development environment for building Hamlib is now executed by typing **mingw64** at the [PowerShell][] prompt.

-### Release Notes: Tools 3.2.3.2
+### Release Notes: Tools 3.2.3.3

-The current [JTSDK64-Tools-3.2.3.2][] package can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/JTSDK64-Tools-3.2.3.2.exe
+The current [JTSDK64-Tools-3.2.3.3][] package can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/JTSDK64-Tools-3.2.3.3.exe

-[JTSDK64-Tools-3.2.3.2][] now implements a long promised facility to simply change the version of Qt deployed from the **Versions.ini** file.
+[JTSDK64-Tools-3.2.3.3][] changes Boost delivery points to their GitHUB site.

+The [Qt][] Version 6 supported stream is also bumped to version 6.6.1.

 ************************************************************************************
 **The Project needs contributors - Especially for management and to write Cross-Language Documentation !**